stainless-api/upload-openapi-spec-action/README.md

           input_path: 'path/to/my-company-openapi.json'
           config_path: 'path/to/my-company.stainless.yaml'
           project_name: 'my-stainless-project'
+          commit_message: 'feat(api): my cool feature'
 ```

 You can identify your Stainless project name on the [Stainless dashboard](https://app.stainlessapi.com/).

+`commit_message` is an optional parameter.
+If you provide it, please use the [Conventional Commits format](https://www.conventionalcommits.org/en/v1.0.0/) for all of your messages.

 ## Usage with ReadMe for docs with example snippets